Chart Color Schemes

 Boonah is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Boonah's dwelling structures, as per the latest Census, consisted of 96.2% houses and 3.8% other dwellings such as semi-detached homes, apartments, and others.
-This is compared to Brisbane metropolitan area's 96.6% houses and 3.4% other dwellings.
-Home ownership in Boonah stood at 47.3%, with mortgaged dwellings at 36.1% and rented ones at 16.7%.
-The median monthly mortgage repayment was $1,517, matching Brisbane metro's average, while the median weekly rent was $295 compared to Brisbane metro's $300.
-Nationally, Boonah's mortgage repayments were lower than Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Boonah's dwelling structure, as per the latest Census, consisted of 96.2% houses and 3.8% other dwellings.
+Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Boonah was 47.3%, with mortgaged dwellings at 36.1% and rented ones at 16.7%.
+The median monthly mortgage repayment in Boonah was $1,517, compared to Brisbane metro's $1,863.
+Median weekly rent in Boonah was $295, while Brisbane metro had $380.
+Nationally, Boonah's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing